 What is an umbilical granuloma?

-An umbilical granuloma is a piece of tissue that stays on your baby's bellybutton after the umbilical cord falls off.
-Rather than getting covered with skin as it heals, there is a bright red stalk of tissue on the bellybutton.
-It has a grainy surface and sticky mucus.
-Without treatment, it could ooze and be irritated for several months.
+An umbilical granuloma is a red ball of tissue that stays on your baby's bellybutton after the umbilical cord falls off.
+Without treatment, it will ooze and irritate your baby for several months.

 What is the cause?

 The exact cause of this problem is not known.
 It does not mean that you have not taken good care of your baby’s umbilical cord.